nezaj/logs/fitness.md

 * Overall poor week for fitness challenege
 * My calories were all over the place, too much zig-zagging
 * Previous Sunday fast hurt me, used up a lot of willpower
-* Ended up overdoing on sungar throughout the week
+* Ended up overdoing on sugar throughout the week
-* FElt myself craving binging on the weekend too, was lucky to keep it at bay
+* Felt myself craving binging on the weekend too, was lucky to keep it at bay
 * Main way I did that was by just being social and hanging with others
 * Got back into lifting though after missing some days last week, feeling good
 * Jiu-Jitsu was amazing this week, my game is improving a lot